wdi-sf-march-2014/notes/Sinatra_day_2/more_sinatra.md

 # More Sinatra

+##Quick Review

+1. What is a route?
+What is a parameter?
+2.

 ## Views

 Right now, we are serving a `"Hello, World!"` string to the client.
 However, this is the web and content sent to clients is usually HTML.

-Lets create a folder for these HTML files called `views`.
+Let's create a folder for these HTML files called `views`.

-Let's create an index.html file as follows.
+Next, create an index.html file as follows.

 `./views/index.html`

     <h1> Hello, World </h1>

 and change our app

 `./app.rb`

     require 'sinatra'
     require 'sinatra/reloader'

       get '/' do
           send_file "views/index.html"
       end

  However, this is a completely static file that we are serving, which would require a lot work to change if wanted to change the message being displayed.